Hibaldstow: RAF Hibaldstow and Skydiving

-See RAF Hibaldstow and for the skydiving centre, Target Skysports (which is also known as Skydive Hibaldstow).
+See RAF Hibaldstow and for the skydiving centre, Skydive Hibaldstow.

 Top Gear Train Crash

 A local level crossing was the site of a staged train crash carried-out by BBC motoring programme Top Gear in conjunction with Network Rail for their "Level crossings – Don't run the risk campaign", shown on 25 February 2007.
 It involved a train crashing into a Renault Espace to show the dangers of jumping the red lights at level crossings.
 The segment was presented by Jeremy Clarkson and the car was completely destroyed by the locomotive.
 As a result, the line was closed to replace the damaged track.